linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 11.07.2023 (announcement Contribution)
+- 🚀 Hey everyone!
+Guess what?
+We're currently working on Contribution, our amazing platform for startups! 🌟💼 Join us on this journey as we empower entrepreneurs to take their ideas to new heights.
+Are you a startup founder?
+Drop us a comment below and tell us about your venture! 🌍💡 #Contribution #Startups #Innovation

 ### 11.07.2023 (announcement Linkspreed AIDA)
 - 🎉 Exciting news!
 We're thrilled to announce that Linkspreed AIDA is now an official project of the Linkspreed Group. 🚀 Join us in celebrating this milestone! 🥳✨ What are your thoughts on this collaboration?
 Share your opinions using #LinkspreedAIDA #LinkspreedGroup 🤝💼 #ExcitingCollaboration